 - Your degree and type of hearing loss.

-- Listening challenges in specific environments.
+- Listening challenges in specific environments, such as background noise or group conversations

 - Lifestyle factors (for example, whether you often attend meetings or enjoy outdoor activities).